 School Library Opening & Staffing

 WePAC’s school library opening initiative, launched in September 2009 at two schools, has grown over time due to the support of many.
-This academic year our library programs are touching about 5,000 students across 13 schools.
+This academic year our library programs are touching about 8,000 students across 17 schools.
+We are currently on track to open 20 libraries by the end of the 20/21 school year.
 We believe that open books open minds!

 - Rudolph Blankenburg School

 - John Barry Elementary School

 - Henry C. Lea Elementary School

 - Global Leadership Academy South West